nextstrain/ncov/docs/data-prep.md

 NewZealand/01/2020  ncov   EPI_ISL_413490  ?
 2020-02-27  Oceania  ...
 ```

-In total there are 23 columns of metadata for each genome; see the last section for an in-depth walkthrough.
+In total there are 23 columns of metadata for each genome; see the [last section](./docs/data-prep.md#appendix-in-depth-guide-to-the-standard-nextstrain-metadata-fields) for an in-depth walkthrough.
+_Someone please check the above link_

 #### Required metadata
 A valid metadata file must include the following fields: